oceanprotocol/docs/rewards/df-faq.md

 <summary>If I stake my Ocean for 6 months and the price of Ocean goes up during that time, will my staked tokens increase in value as well?</summary>

 Yes.
-When you lock Ocean tokens, you'll receive them back at the end of the lock-up period.
-If the value increases during this time, your Ocean tokens will appreciate in worth.
+When you lock OCEAN, you'll receive them back at the end of the lock-up period.
+If the value increases during this time, your OCEAN will appreciate in worth.
 The same principle applies in reverse if the value decreases

 </details>